-John D. Darer, CLU ChFC CSSC RSP, of 4structures.com, LLC is the first person in the United States to earn the Registered Settlement Planner professional designation.
+John Darer, CLU ChFC CSSC RSP, of 4structures.com, LLC was the first person in the United States to earn the Registered Settlement Planner professional designation.

-The Registered Settlement Planner Program (RSP) is a product of collaboration between the Registry of Settlement Planners Board (RSP Board) and Texas Tech University's Personal Financial Planning Division.
+The Registered Settlement Planner Program (RSP) is a product of collaboration between the Registry of Settlement Planners Board (RSP Board) and the Settlement Planning Education Center(updated).
 The coursework is rigorous and compares to graduate-level work.
 It is designed for people who have made a serious commitment to the field of comprehensive settlement planning.
 The program consists of two courses, each of which must be completed within a year of registration.
 Successful completion of these courses is required to meet education requirement of the RSP designation.
-In addition each candidate must write a comprehensive settlement plan incorporating what they have learned and have that pass the RSP Board and subscribe to the RSP code of ethics.
+In addition, each candidate must write a comprehensive settlement plan incorporating what they have learned and have that pass the RSP Board and subscribe to the RSP code of ethics.

-The course description found on the Texas Tech website states that upon completion of the course candidates should be able to:
+The course description found on the Settlement Planning Education Center website states that upon completion of the course candidates should be able to:

 - Demonstrate a mastery of the legal environment as it relates to planning for the needs of personal injury victims and their families.